rodcochran/rqx/benchmarks/0.2.0/report.md

 ![Throughput at concurrency=100](throughput.png)

-At concurrency=100, rqx serves 16,873 RPS — 31% above httpr, 62% above aiohttp, and ~43× above httpx (httpx's number is anomalously low; see Limitations).
+At concurrency=100, rqx serves 16,873 RPS — 31% above httpr, 62% above aiohttp, and ~43× above httpx (httpx's per-request cost here is its pool bookkeeping; see Limitations).

 Median RPS across 5 runs at each concurrency.
 Spread is min–max as a percentage of the median.